-The American Anti-Vivisection Society wrote in its action alert titled "Support Amendment to Prevent Animal Cloning in Farm Bill," published on one of its websites, www.endanimalcloning.org (accessed Jan.
+The American Anti-Vivisection Society wrote in its action alert titled "Support Amendment to Prevent Animal Cloning in Farm Bill," published on the End Animal Cloning website (accessed Jan.
 24, 2008):

 "An average of 95 percent of cloning attempts fail, resulting in disease, deformity, and premature death for the overwhelming majority of animals involved.
 Scientific studies consistently demonstrate that clones, as well as the surrogate mothers who carry the pregnancies, suffer greatly.
 What's more, the dairy industry has stated that there is no consumer benefit to animal cloning, and is worried that the use of cloned animals will hurt small farmers and U.S. trade...

 Given that cloning poses such a serious threat to animal welfare and jeopardizes the safety of our food supply, it is not surprising that two-thirds of Americans are opposed to animal cloning.
 Please support Senator Mikulski and Specter's Amendment #3524 to stop the FDA from allowing cloned animals into the food supply.
 Once cloned animals taint the food supply, undetected, we cannot go back."

 Heather Whitehead, True Food Network Director, wrote in her article "Something's Scary in the Dairy," published on the Environmental Magazine website (accessed Jan.
 24, 2008):